The Clock is Ticking…,

 •In the eyes of many, she is a woman now!

 •She faces the reality of being married by the time she is 14!

 PinK Girl News

-July 2018: 100 % of our 12th grade girls passed their national exams and will be on their way to a national college or university in October 2018.
+July 2018: 100 % of our 12th grade girls passed their national exams and will be on their way to a national university or private college in October 2018.

 KEEPING GIRLS IN SCHOOL ACT A SOUND INVESTMENT